jeffre/docker-obm8/README.md

 ## Setting Encryption
-Using an OBSR provided backupset id, you can formulate an environment variable that specifies how OBM will encrypt your data.
+Using CBS provided backupset id, you can formulate an environment variable that specifies how OBM will encrypt your data.
 The format is:
 + **BSID-{BACKUPSETID}=PKCS7Padding,{Algorithm}-{Bits},{Mode},{Key}**.